- Start: Ben Delatour Scout Ranch, Red Feather Lakes, Colorado

 Crew Access

-Family and friends can meet their runners at the Elkhorn, Lady Moon, Granite Ridge & Deadman Trailheads as well as at Goodell Corner.
+Family and friends can meet their runners at the Elkhorn, Lady Moon, Granite Ridge & North Lone Pine (Deadman) Trailheads.
 Carpooling is highly recommended to limit traffic and parking congestion at the trailheads.

 All trails are open to the public, so family and friends are allowed to run, hike, or bike on the course; however, pacing or crewing outside designated aid stations is not allowed and will result in the disqualification of your runner.